-A full range of traditional courses, as well as Advanced Placement courses, are offered online.
+A full range of traditional courses, as well as Advanced Placement courses, credit recovery and elective classes are offered online.
 You can view a list of available courses online by clicking on the course offering link at the top of the page.

 Are credits issued through the Online Program?